 In summary, the workshop proved to be a useful platform to exchange and discuss different opinions at a European level.
 The majority of the workshop participants agreed that in principle respiratory sensitisers meet Article 57 (f) requirements.
 Nevertheless, additional work is still needed until a comprehensive and harmonised concept for SVHC identification via the Article 57 (f) route will be available.

-The workshop report includes an executive summary and summarizes the essential contents of the presentations and discussions.
-The agenda of the workshop, the list of participants and the slides of all presentations are also enclosed to the report.
+The workshop report includes an executive summary and summarises the essential contents of the presentations and discussions.
+The agenda of the workshop, the list of participants and the slides of all presentations are also enclosed with the report.